Gjum/morechunks-forge/README.md

 when they travel through that area in the future, and it will look to them the same as to you.

+Structures below sea level are not shared at all, so your bunkers are safe by default.

 ## What information is shared?

 Other players have no way of finding out where you are at any time.